GoogleCloudPlatform/functions-framework-dotnet/docs/examples.md

 ## SimpleUntypedEventFunction

 The [SimpleUntypedEventFunction](../examples/Google.Cloud.Functions.Examples.SimpleUntypedEventFunction)
-function is the result of creating a new untyped Cloud Event function via the template using the following command line:
+function is the result of creating a new untyped CloudEvent function via the template using the following command line:

 ```sh